python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 ### Mailo

 [Mailo](https://www.mailo.com/) is an email and cloud storage provider.
 You can create an account without a pre-existing email / phone, and then either send your files in an email, or upload them to Mailo's cloud drive.

+### Proton mail

+[Proton](https://proton.me/mail/) is an email provider.
+You can create an account without a pre-existing email / phone, and then send your files in an email.
 ### Github

 We use Github to host many of our Python and SDR lessons.
 You can create a [Github account](https://github.com) to store your files if you wish.
 For more information on Github Accounts, see [here](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).